Strata Properties — What Buyers Often Discover Later

 For example, there have been situations where proposed levies or building issues were referred to in meeting discussions, however the significance of those references only became clear once the broader records were read carefully together.

 It is not simply a question of whether the apartment looks suitable on inspection.
-It is also a question of whether the building itself appears to be managed in a way that aligns with the buyer’s expectations, financially and practically.
+It is also a question of whether the building itself appears to be managed in a way that aligns with the buyer’s expectations, both financially and practically.

 Example from practice: in one apartment purchase matter, the buyer was advised that the contract was subject to registered rights and restrictions including easements, covenants, restrictions on use and a planning agreement, and that ongoing obligations affecting the development were generally managed through the Owners Corporation and reflected through strata levies.